sd19spring/FlagQuest/README.md

 for our learning.
 Special thanks to Dieter Brehm for letting us analyze his random world generation code for inspiration.

+We used a variety of online resources during the creation of our game, see more [here](../references.md).

 ## Authors
 This game was created, designed, and coded by Lauren Anfenson, David Freeman, Emma Mack, and Griffith Stites.